 Outcomes: Ownership is transferred to in-house technical team.
 Adoption of the new feature and any new ways of working it requires.

 Risks: Failing to maintain the feature or make full use of it.
 Organizational rejection of the new feature.

 Time: At least a week dedicated handover time, but also ongoing throughout the project, especially in the earlier stages.

 Projects can seem daunting at first, but dividing work into stages with clear goals and processes will make it easier to manage.
-Discovery and research stages are all about finding good ideas to try and learning what it’s possible to achieve.
-If data science isn’t going to work for you, find out as fast as possible, before committing to building and managing new technology.
+Discovery and research stages are all about finding good ideas to try and learning what can be achieved.
+If data science can’t produce the results you need, find out quickly before committing to building and managing new technology.

-If research shows you have a viable feature, then the key tasks become making decisions with the team about the best trade-offs and getting it to an optimal level of performance.
-Ongoing data science work may be required to support it, but much of the delivery and ongoing operational work is similar to any other engineering project.
+If research shows you have a viable feature then the key tasks become making decisions with the team about the best trade-offs and getting it to an optimal level of performance.
+Ongoing data science support may be required but much of the delivery and operation is similar to any other engineering project.